 Dheeraj’s professional endeavors have dazzled the Indian food lovers in the US and that is evident from raving reviews his restaurant gets on social and professional platforms.
 Dheeraj’s cooking style includes both the pan cooking and tandoor cooking and is synonymous with North Indian cuisine.

 His cuisine has been featured in numerous food festivals in NYC like City Harvest, Harvest in the Square etc. and is regularly featured in the forums and platforms likewise.
 Dheeraj’s pristine reputation is an asset for any culinary institution or a Food restaurant of repute.

 Charlie Fuerte started cooking during college to help pay for tuition.
 He started at a small restaurant off of the beach as a dishwasher/prep cook/fry cook.
 He moved around and worked at other places in Hollywood and for a catering company for movie sets.
 Charlie graduated with a degree in health at California State University, Long Beach then moved to New York to pursue a career in the culinary arts.

 Junoon was his first job in New York as a pastry cook.
 He became the leader of the pastry department after a year.
 After a rapid assent in the kitchen Charlie was awarded

 Executive Pastry Chef

-Gustavo Tzocx Gustavo was born in Guatemala City.
+Gustavo Tzocx was born in Guatemala City.
 Moved to California at age 15 for high school and college at UC Davis.
 Later on he attended the Culinary Institute of America in Hyde Park, NY.

 During his studies, he earned an externship at Park Avenue Cafe where he learned the art of presentation in fine dining in a practical setting.
 After graduating from the CIA he went on to work at some venerable Manhattan kitchens like Union Square Cafe and David Burke & Donatella.